Wigner's friend's black hole adventure: an argument for complementarity?: Relating to literature

-If some observer can obtain all outcomes of Alice, Bob and Charlie, an operational violation of quantum theory is found in the firewall argument.
+If some observer can obtain all outcomes of Alice, Bob and Charlie, an operational violation of quantum theory's formalism is found in the firewall argument.
 Such operational violation is more plausible than in the black hole cloning paradox, as no observer needs to wait for the Hawking radiation of an infalling observer to have come out.
-A potential problem in both of these paradoxes is the complexity of Bob's operation of distilling the qubit $Q_B$ from the early radiation, which would require a time exponentially long in the black hole entropy~\cite{harlow_quantum_2013,harlow2016jerusalem,aaronson_complexity_2016} compared to its polynomial evaporation time.
-However, with exponentially long preprocessing time such long decoding time can be avoided (in a toy black hole representation)~\cite{Oppenheim_2014}.
+In fact, in typical treatments of the firewall argument, Alice, Charlie and the referee Bob are played by a single observer; this is possible if Alice's distilling operation can be performed sufficiently rapidly so she can still obtain Charlie's mode inside the black hole.
+A potential problem in both of these paradoxes lies in the complexity of Alice's operation of distilling the qubit $Q_A$ from the early radiation, which could require a time exponentially long in the black hole entropy~\cite{harlow_quantum_2013,harlow2016jerusalem,aaronson_complexity_2016} compared to its polynomial evaporation time.
+However, with exponentially long preprocessing time such long decoding time could be avoided, as suggested in a toy black hole representation in Ref.~\cite{Oppenheim_2014}.

-\textit{How Hausmann and Renner relate to Wigner's friend.}---We have formulated our no-go theorems with the assumption that the infalling observers can still send a message to the observers catching their Hawking radiation who fall in later.
-We can also formulate a no-go theorem without this assumption, but with the inside observers talking about the experiences of the outside observers (also if they would never meet) or vice versa.

-Hausmann and Renner~\cite{hausmann2025firewallparadoxwignersfriend} derive such no-go theorems based on a consistency assumption (C), also used in the FR paradox~\cite{frauchiger2018quantum}, which we paraphrase as follows: \begin{quote} (C): If an observer $B$, modelled classically by observer $A$ (outside $A$'s Heisenberg cut), knows that a statement $s$ about some measurement outcome(s) is true from reasoning with a theory that $A$ accepts, and $A$ knows about this reasoning of $B$, then $s$ is true for $A$ as well. \end{quote}

-Assumption (C) might already be violated in classical paradoxes~\cite{jones_thinking_2024,walleghem2024stunnedsleepingbeautyprince}, and is thus perhaps too strong.
-However, the FR paradox can be slightly rephrased such that only a weaker consistency assumption is required~\cite{walleghem_refined_2024}, where observers $A$ and $B$ only need to take each other's statements to be true if they can communicate and physically meet.
-Using this assumption in the protocol of \Cref{th:theorem_FR_BH}, we obtain the following no-go theorem.

-\begin{theorem} If an observer can obtain and decode the Hawking radiation encoding the sealed lab state of an observer, a contradiction is found if (i) observers can make Born rule predictions about measurement outcomes (without actually obtaining those outcomes, but where those outcome records remain untouched) and (ii) observers who can communicate and meet have to agree on their predictions. \end{theorem}

-The conjunction of the two assumptions (i) and (ii) must be refuted in the refined FR paradox~\cite{walleghem_refined_2024} if one accepts the existence of superobservers, and can be used to argue against absolute, single-valued outcomes of performed measurements in favor of relationalism~\cite{rovelli1996relational,rovelli2018space,cavalcanti2023consistency,walleghem_refined_2024,debrota2020respecting}.
+\textbf{The firewall paradox as a no-go theorem.} The firewall argument can be stated as a no-go theorem in the following way.